YAcademy-Residents/FellowsReportTemplate/README.md

 A brief summary about what you think of the contract's overall security, possible weaknesses, and areas for the devs to focus on improving.

-## About yAcademy

-yAcademy is an ecosystem initiative started by Yearn Finance and its ecosystem partners to bootstrap sustainable and collaborative blockchain security reviews and to nurture aspiring security talent. yAcademy includes a fellowship program and a residents program.
-In the fellowship program, fellows perform a series of periodic security reviews and presentations during the program.
-Residents are past fellows who continue to gain experience by performing security reviews of contracts submitted to yAcademy for review.